 Consequently, we mounted a campaign to reassure and educate our own volunteers, parents and girls.
 It worked, and we went on to a cookie sale that equaled successful ones of the past and a happy public and membership.

-There are many ways of doing market research, some expensive, many not.
+Fortunately, your nonprofit can fight back, especially since there are many ways of doing market research, some quite affordable..
 Here are a few of those approaches:

 Just paying attention to your clients and customers can be enlightening.
 Train your marketing personnel to watch and take notes on what people say at meetings, activities, and special events.
 Ask staff or volunteers that work with your publics to tell you what people are saying...what problems seem to be occurring, what pleases and what irritates your users.